Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 Describing their company as the first ever fully circular apparel retailer, Many Moons offers parents an opportunity to save money and save the planet.

 - Parents can buy garments pre-loved or brand new.
 Parents will get a 20% credit for selling new clothes back to Many Moons once their kids have outgrown them.
-Or,

 - Parents can rent garments in pre-loved or brand-new condition.
 It’s cheaper to rent items pre-loved.
 Garments are rented by the month.